mvolkmann/mvolkmann.github.com/programming/sed-article.md

 There are other ways to accomplish everything `sed` does, but they require writing much more code.

-Thanks to Charles Sharp for reviewing this article!
+Thanks to Charles Sharp and Justin Wilson for reviewing this article!

 Send feedback to mark@objectcomputing.com.